 - Not one vegan claims that it is possible to live a completely cruelty-free lifestyle.

-- By being a parent to an obligatory carnivore, we must take care of them.
+- We must take care of an obligatory carnivore as parents.
 Most of us had cats before we went vegan and are very conscious of the fact that we support slaughterhouses just by buying food for other animals that we share our home with.

 - There is a difference between doing something and doing nothing.
 Veganism means doing something, while not being vegan means doing absolutely nothing to lessen the cruelty to other animals.

 I have three cats and a dog.
-Most of you are familiar with Chuck (look at him), and most of you know that I feed him a mostly plant-based diet.
+Most of you are familiar with Chuck, and most of you know that I feed him a mostly plant-based diet.
 He is not fully plant-based yet, but we are slowly going there.

 Our cats, on the other hand, are carnivores.
 Every cat is.
 I buy meat for them.
 I am aware of what I am paying for every time I give money for their damn food.
 But I do it because that’s what responsible cat parents do.